MerayMaddah/auslandstagegeld-map/README.md

 - Encounter technical problems with the interactive map.

 All contributions should maintain the project's focus on transparency, data authenticity, and open accessibility.
-Vielen Dank im Voraus an alle, die zur Verbesserung dieser Datenquelle beitragen können.
+Un vielen Dank im Voraus an alle, die zur Verbesserung dieser Datenquelle beitragen können!! :)